-If image transfers from camera to computer are slow or fail, please refer to "Application Note 5: Optimizing IL/ TS for Image Transfers" on page 83 and make sure your system meets the requirements and is set up properly.
+If image transfers from camera to computer are slow or fail, please refer to "Application Note 5: Optimizing IL/ TS for Image Transfers" on page 88 and make sure your system meets the requirements and is set up properly.

-Figure 1-46: Allow Programs Through Windows Firewall
+Figure 1-48: Allow Programs Through Windows Firewall

-add, change, or remove allowed progr at are the risks of allowing a program ams and ports, cl to communicate? ick Change settings. 🖗 Change settir ngs
+Allow programs to communicate through Windows Firewall Fo add, change, or remove allowed programs and ports, click Change settings.
+What are the risks of allowing a program to communicate?

-For your security, some settings are managed by you system administrate or.
+For your security, some settings are managed by you r system administrato or.

-Ilowed programs and features:
+Allowed programs and features:

-Name Domain Home/Work (Pri Public Group Policy
+Name Domain Home/Work (Pri Public Group Policy -

 ✓ FasMotion ~ No

 ✓ FasMotion ~ No

 ✓ FasMotion ~ No

-✓ fasmotion.exe ~ No Ξ
+✓ fasmotion.exe ~ No =

-✓ FasMotion_dev $\checkmark$ ~ ~ No
+✓ FasMotion_dev \checkmark \checkmark ~ No

-File and Printer Sharing Image: A start of the start of No
+File and Printer Sharing \checkmark No

-🗹 Google Chrome $\checkmark$ Image: A start of the start of ~ No
+Google Chrome \checkmark \checkmark ~ No

-HomeGroup ~ No
+✓ HomeGroup Image: A start of the start of No

 🗌 Imagel ~ No

-Internet Connection Sharing $\checkmark$ $\checkmark$ ~ No
+Internet Connection Sharing \checkmark \checkmark ~ No

-iSCSI Service No
+□ iSCSI Service No

-NI- -
+✓ iTunes No -